drakenxrai-lgtm/Draken/README.md

     task.spawn(function()
         task.wait(0.5)
-        local msg = "ENTER YOUR KEY TO ACCESS PRIMEDRAKEN HUB" for i = 1, #msg do
+        local msg = "ENTER YOUR KEY TO ACCESS PRIMEJELO HUB" for i = 1, #msg do
             if not SubTitle.Parent then break end
             SubTitle.Text = string.sub(msg, 1, i)